Capitol Pathways Student Info

 • Write articles for social media (e-newsletters, blogs, etc.)

 • Networking.
-Consistently exposed to other job, internship and networking opportunities through their host organizations, programmed social hours, alumni network and ongoing mentorship by program staff.
+Connected to other job, internship and networking opportunities through their host organizations, programmed social hours, alumni network and ongoing mentorship by program staff.

 REQUIRED MATERIALS